Moonflowers: Night-Blooming Plants

 Imagine sitting in your garden on a warm summer evening, a full moon overhead and beautiful moonflowers blooming nearby with their fragrance wafting on a light breeze.

-Several different plants are called moonflowers but the one most commonly referred to by that name is the Ipomoea alba, a twining, vine-like plant.
-The picture on the left shows a moonflower growing around a tree.
+Several different plants are called moonflowers, but the one most commonly referred to by that name is the Ipomoea alba, a twining, vine-like plant.
+The picture below shows a moonflower growing around a tree.
 You can see from the background that the photograph was taken at night.

 The Ipomoea alba is part of the family Convolvulaceae (convulvulus) which includes morning glory and the less welcome bindweed, one of the more difficult to eradicate weeds of the temperate garden.